MichaelLorentiusHalim/Cyclistic_Bike-share_Capstone_Project/Cyclistic_Case_Study.md

 This RMarkdown file will focus on the Prepare, Process, Analyze, and Share phases with RStudio

-Click here <https://github.com/MichaelLorentiusHalim/Cyclistic_Bike-share_Capstone_Project/blob/6623a2da7495bb74ab3a065bb2d5f81b514d3228/Cyclistic%20bike-share.pptx> to find the final presentation of the case study in pptx.
+Click here <https://github.com/MichaelLorentiusHalim/Cyclistic_Bike-share_Capstone_Project/blob/6623a2da7495bb74ab3a065bb2d5f81b514d3228/Cyclistic%20bike-share.pptx> to find the final presentation of the case study in pptx and download it.

 ## 1. Load the Libraries